pearcej/complex/_sources/AlgorithmAnalysis/AlgorithmAnalysisExamples.rst

 77,146,816,596 years to go through the entire array.
 This is probably not going to be a good solution.

-Brute Force on TSP
-^^^^^^^^^^^^^^^^^^^^

-The Brute Force solution to the Traveling Salesperson problem is terrible.
-The problem says that a salesperson needs to travel  to each country in the EU and take the shortest path all together.
-Using brute force to solve this problem yields 27 factorial ways for the salesperson to travel to each city.
-This means that there are 10,888,869,450,418,352,160,768,000,000 possible paths for the salesperson to travel when you use the brute force solution.
-The fastest processor available currently is around 5GHz, and 1GHz represents 1 billion cycles per second.
-If you could do a single computation in a cycle, then a computation would take 2/5,000,000,000 which equals 0.0000000004 seconds.
-We can call this computation rate.
-Note that processors typically take more than one cycle to complete an instruction, but for the last decade or so most processors are multicore….
-So, this is a rough estimate.
-Next you should take, computation rate times number of paths to give the amount of time in seconds, then divide that by the number of seconds in a year :math:`((24*60)*60)*365`.
-It would take 345,283,785,211,134,961,972.60273972602739726027 years for the Brute Force Solution to find the shortest path.

 Solution 4: Count and Compare
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^